1dollarsteak/1dollarsteak.github.io/_posts/2020-06-04-vLab-Step-2-DNS.md

 As I stick with a fixed size of servers for my lab project, flexibility is not a big issue, but I still want to allow 20% of address space buffer for minor changes.
-The accessibitlity as the last entry on my list is a nice to have feature of my address plan.
+The accessibitlity as the last entry on my list, is a nice to have feature of my address plan.
 The address should be easy to remember and in a few special cases it should also be easy to guess without much knowledge about the network.
 That means a fixed scheme and mostly contiguous or otherwise logically